AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-zoom.md

    >[!TIP]
    >
    >It can take up to 48 hours for the data to appear in Marketo.
-If after waiting that long you still don't see anything, select **Refresh from Webinar Provider** from the Event Actions menu in the **Summary** tab of your event.
+If after waiting that long you still don't see anything, select **Refresh from Webinar Provider** from the Event Actions menu in the **Summary** tab of your event, then click the refresh icon on the bottom right of the screen.